samurtilki/sorry/README.md

 When ChatGPT was released to the public, everyone suddenly became an *AI enthusiast, AI engineer, AI speaker, AI guru, AI something something*.
 People proclaimed that "prompt engineering" was the future, that "everyone will lose their jobs," and on and on.

-Billions of dollars flowed into AI startups, hype cycles, moats, promises, and chaotic predictions...
+Trillions of dollars flowed into AI startups, hype cycles, moats, promises, and empty predictions...

 ---